Developing a strong knowledge of the other teams in your league is an essential component of delivering a high-quality broadcast.

 One of the easiest and most efficient ways of understanding your league’s dynamics is checking all of the out-of-town box scores at the end of each night.

 If you don’t already do this, I know what you might be thinking.
-You’ve just worked a 16-hour day (welcome to the minor leagues!), already helped pull the tarp twice, still have to write your game story, and are staring down a morning start time for the annual “Kids Day Game.”
+You’ve just worked a 16-hour day (welcome to the minor leagues!), already helped pull the tarp twice, still have to write your game story, and are staring down an 11:00 a.m. start time for the annual “Kids Day Game.”
 The last thing you want to do is dive into more baseball.

 However true these circumstances might be, I promise you that reading your league’s box scores on a regular basis will have a profound effect on the quality of your broadcasts.
 You don’t have to study every single box score, but if you start making this a part of your nightly routine, your grasp on what is taking place across the league will drastically improve.

 You’ll begin to familiarize yourself with the players on each team, how each manager handles their lineup and bullpen, and identify when something abnormal takes place (no-hitter, four home runs by one player, etc.).
 This is a major time-saver if you really are in a crunch, and can’t read every team’s post-game press release (note: whenever possible, you should read every press release you receive from other teams in the league).

 Immersing yourself in the league’s nightly results leads to a critical mass that will allow you to spot when a team’s star player receives a “DH day” or when a fifth starter is skipped in the rotation.
 This information is invaluable, especially if you are facing a team for the first time, or if you are simply new to the league as a broadcaster.
 It can also tell you which players to focus on if you don’t have time to research the entire 25-man roster for an opposing team.